The Side Effects of Under-Eating:

 - Uncontrollable compulsions to seek out food and when found, eat as much as possible.

-- An increased taste for sugar
+- An increased taste for sugar and foods containing fat.

 The thing is OUR BRAINS ARE HARDWIRED TO BINGE.